Resource theoretic efficacy of the single copy of a two-qubit entangled state in a sequential network: Introduction

 \section{Introduction}

 One of the most counterintuitive features of quantum mechanics is quantum entanglement \cite{ent1,ent2,ent3}, which leads to nonclassical phenomena like Bell nonlocality \cite{belln1,belln2} and Einstein-Podolsky-Rosen steering \cite{eprs1,eprs2,eprs3}.
-Apart from the foundational significance of probing the incompatibility between quantum mechanical predictions and the local realist descriptions of nature, quantum entanglement serves as a resource for various information processing and communication tasks.
+Apart from the foundational significance of probing incompatibility between quantum mechanical predictions and the local realist descriptions of nature, quantum entanglement serves as a resource for various information processing and communication tasks.
 To name a few, some such well-established tasks include quantum teleportation \cite{teleport}, quantum dense coding \cite{dense_code}, quantum key distribution \cite{qkd}, certification of genuine randomness \cite{rand}, and quantum random access codes \cite{rac1}.

-In a real laboratory set-up, preparation of any quantum resource always faces different types of complications \cite{prep1,prep2}.
-Moreover, it is an extremely difficult task to prepare quantum resources having a high degree of isolation from environmental interactions \cite{env1,env2,env3,env4}.
-Therefore, the efficient use of resources is one of the primary challenges in the backdrop of current endeavour of building quantum technology.
+In a real laboratory set-up, preparation of any quantum resource always faces different types of complications \cite{prep1} and such difficulties are quantified by the ``preparation cost" associated with the preparation dynamics \cite{prep2}.
+Moreover, it is an extremely difficult task to prepare quantum resources having a high degree of isolation from environmental interactions \cite{env1,env4}.
+In fact, quantum correlations in independent environments have been shown to decay asymptotically or even to disappear at a finite time under the action of noise \cite{env2,env3,env5}.
+Therefore, the efficient use of quantum resources is one of the primary challenges in the backdrop of current endeavour of building quantum technology.
 To this end, the possibility of recycling the same resource several times is of great advantage.
-A particular network scenario suitable for this purpose comprises a single copy of a bipartite entangled state with multiple pairs of independent sequential observers in the two spatially separated wings, where each of these observers makes unsharp measurement and delivers the accessed particle to the next observer \cite{silva_prl}.
+A particular network scenario suitable for this purpose comprises a single copy of a bipartite entangled state with multiple pairs of independent sequential observers in the two spatially separated wings, where each of these observers performs unsharp measurement and delivers the accessed particle to the next observer \cite{silva_prl}.